o3de/o3de-extras/Gems/ROS2/README.md

 # O3DE ROS2 Gem

-This Gem enables users to develop robotic simulations through ROS2 tools and components.
+This Gem enables users to develop robotic simulations through [ROS2 (Robot Operating System)](https://www.ros.org/) tools and components.

-Documentation about configuring and using this gem can be found [here](https://www.o3de.org/docs/user-guide/interactivity/robotics/).
+Access the the whole ROS2 Gem documentation by clicking [here](https://www.o3de.org/docs/user-guide/interactivity/robotics/).
+Other sections in this README link to specific parts of the provided documentation.

 ## Features